 The Company's executive compensation programs are designed to incentivize our senior executives to achieve the Company's objectives, including creating long-term stockholder value.
 As the administrator of our executive compensation programs, the Compensation Committee (which is composed entirely of independent directors) regularly reviews the Company's incentive compensation program and evaluates whether the current structure, including the performance measures used, supports these goals.
-For example, as discussed above under "Executive Compensation- Compensation Discussion and Analysis-Executive Compensation Program Updates for 2019," the Compensation Committee recently reviewed the Company's incentive compensation for senior executives and determined that the structure of long-term incentive compensation should be revised to provide for 70% of long-term incentive compensation paid in the form of performance shares and 30% paid in the form of stock options for fiscal 2019.
-The Compensation Committee believes at this time that this mix of compensation will best align the interests of our senior executive officers with those of the Company's stockholders.
+For example, as discussed above under "Executive Compensation-Compensation Discussion and Analysis-Executive Compensation Program Updates for 2019," the Compensation Committee recently reviewed the Company's incentive compensation for senior executives and determined that the structure of long-term incentive compensation should be revised to provide for 70% of long-term incentive compensation Committee believes at this time that this mix of compensation will best align the interests of our senior executive officers with those of the Company's stockholders.
 This proposal would limit the Compensation Committee's flexibility to continue to review and evaluate a key aspect of the Company's incentive compensation programs by restricting the performance measures used, which we do not believe is in the best interests of the Company or stockholders.